Dallas Mavericks: 2005–2006: First finals appearance

 Before the 2005 NBA draft, the Mavericks had traded all their picks away and were left empty-handed.
 On August 15, 2005, veteran guard Michael Finley was waived under the new "Allan Houston Rule."
 Under that rule, the Orlando Magic waived Doug Christie, who then signed with the Mavericks.
 On August 19, the Mavericks held a press conference announcing they had re-signed Darrell Armstrong and introduced Christie, DeSagana Diop, Rawle Marshall, and Josh Powell as new Mavericks.
 Christie's playing time was minimal amid a surgically repaired ankle still hampering his play.
 He was waived on November 25, 2005.
-At the end of calendar 2005, Nowitzki achieved a rare double by winning both the Euroscar and Mr. Europa, a second prestigious award for the top European player.
+At the end of 2005, Nowitzki achieved a rare double by winning both the Euroscar and Mr. Europa, a second prestigious award for the top European player.
 He additionally was named the inaugural FIBA Europe Player of the Year.

 Up until the very end of the season, the Mavericks were toe-to-toe with the San Antonio Spurs for the crown of the Southwest Division and the #1 spot in the Western Conference.
 However, they fell short of the title and had to settle for a fourth seed.
 Nonetheless, they once again achieved a 60–22 record, with Avery Johnson winning NBA Coach of the Year honors.
 They swept the Memphis Grizzlies in the 2006 playoffs, leading to a titanic series against their state rivals and the reigning NBA champions the San Antonio Spurs.
 Five out of the seven games were decided in the last minute, including a Game 7 that had to go into overtime, with the Mavs prevailing under the guidance of Dirk Nowitzki and an incredibly deep bench.
 The Mavericks were able to advance to the conference finals against former teammate Steve Nash and the Phoenix Suns.
 The Mavs' defense and depth enabled them to take the series as they defeated the Phoenix Suns in game 6 of the Western Conference finals on June 3, 2006, in the US Airways Center in Phoenix, and the Mavs advanced to their first NBA Finals in franchise history.